What Is Taffeta? How To Use It In your Home

-Following up from silk, we take a look at taffeta fabric which is another woven material smooth yet crisp to the touch and either produced using silk or synthetic fibres.
+Following up from silk, we take a look at; what is taffeta?
+It is another women material which is smooth yet crisp to the touch and produced using either silk or synthetic fibres.
 The reason we must share taffeta with you is because it has become very popular of late and we think you deserve to know a little more about a potential buy.
 The word for this fabric originates from Persia and literally means 'twisted woven'.
 Like silk, this is a highly desirable fabric to be used in home decorating and is especially seen at the windows for a glamorous style.

 History of Taffeta

 We often get asked the question; what is taffeta?
 Historically taffeta was only made from silk - it wasn't until more recent history that man-made fibres were used for its production, notably nylon and rayon.
 What the past and present have in common though is the association with taffeta and luxury, high-end décor.
 Thought to have originated in Persia due to its given name, taffeta is documented in use as far back as medieval times.
 Asian giants China and India have a long-standing production of taffeta, as has Iran in the Middle-East.
 Before machines took over, this beautiful fabric was created on hand looms.

 Taffeta is now widely available but you should take care of where you are sourcing it from and get a guarantee on quality.
 The weave is plain and very tight - this gives it the signature crispness and slight stiffness; you will quite often hear a rustling noise when you brush against it or move it around.
 You have the choice of a yarn or piece died fabric, the latter which tends to be more flexible and soft.

 Despite being called a little stiff by nature, when you touch taffeta it has an incredible feel to it that just says luxury straight away - smooth, lustrous and with a glistening surface.
 You can buy plain taffeta curtain fabric or try the new wave of embroidered designs - when you know where to look, you can find exceptionally favourable prices.